 The virus can also spread between humans, through close family members or medical personnel that were in direct contact with the infected.
-Though the number of Nipah cases are small, the disease is severe enough to raise a health concern.
+Though the number of Nipah cases is less, the disease is severe enough to raise a health concern.
 Often, complications from the disease can turn fatal, with mortality rates hitting 74.5%.

-Fruit bats are the natural host of nipah virus.
+Fruit bats are the natural host of the Nipah virus.
 They are not affected by any disease.

 Nipah Virus Symptoms